 The text is to be written in one column only.
-Do not change type during the text.
+Do not change type nor size during the text.

-Before writing the text ensure that the hyphenation function is turned off and while writing do not hyphenate manually.
+Before writing the text see to that the hyphenation function is turned off and while writing do not hyphenate manually.

-Headlines are to be written in lower case letters with initial capitals e.g do not write in upper cases only and do not underline.
+Headlines are to be written in lower case letters with initial capitals, e.g do not write in upper cases only and do not underline.
 (Generally, if a word is to be emphasized choose bold or italics.)
-Only three levels of headlines are accepted (do not number the headlines).
-Indicate clearly the different levels by using the following model: Level 1 headings should be written in bold of a larger size than the rest of the text.
+Only four levels of headlines are accepted (do not number the headlines).
+Indicate clearly the different levels by using the following model: Level 1 heading (the main title) bold.
 Level 2; bold in the same size as the text.
 Level 3; in italics.
+Level 4; the first words in the first line of the paragraph in italics.

-New paragraph is made by a line break.

-If there is to be numbers in columns use tabulations and not the space key.
+A new paragraph is made by a line break or an indent.
+If there is to be numbers in columns, use tabulations and not the space key.